 The MAH AAC CET full form is Maharashtra Applied Arts and Crafts Common Entrance Test.
-The purpose of conducting the MAH AAC CET is to provide admission in to the fine arts courses offered by the institutes in the state of Maharashtra.
+The purpose of conducting the MAH AAC CET exam is to provide admission into the fine arts courses offered by the institutes in the state of Maharashtra.
 The MAH AAC CET official website is cetcell.mahacet.org.
-MAH AAC CET will be conducted in online mode.
+MAH AAC CET 2026 will be conducted on April 10, 2026 in offline mode.
 The MAH CET cell authorities will release the important event dates through the official brochure online.
 Candidates are advised to appear for the MAH AAC CET along with the admit card and photo ID proof at the allotted exam centres.

 This Story also Contains